tomharting/LOREM/README.md

 # LOREM: Language-consistent Open Relation Extraction from Unstructured Text
-This work is licensed under a [Creative Commons Attribution 4.0 International License][cc-by].

 For a detailed description of the model, we refer you to our paper “LOREM: Language-consistent Open Relation Extraction from Unstructured Text”.
 Please cite this work if it was useful to you.
 > Tom Harting, Sepideh Mesbah, and Christoph Lofi.
 2020.
 LOREM: Language-consistent Open Relation Extraction from Unstructured Text.
 In Proceedings of The Web Conference 2020 (WWW ’20), April 20–24, 2020, Taipei, Taiwan.
 ACM, New York, NY, USA, 9 pages. https://doi.org/10.1145/3366423.3380252.